core-coin/wallet-generator/README.md

 ### How to use

 1. Grant permissions
-   - Via terminal: `chmod 100 address-generator`
+   - Via terminal: `chmod 100 wallet-generator`
    - Via properties of file: Right click on file -> Properties -> Permissions -> Execute
 2. Run it via 2 ways :
-   1. Via terminal: `./address-generator`
+   1. Via terminal: `./wallet-generator`
    2. Via GUI just double click on it

 ### Returned values